 She was always very sharp, extremely witty, good with numbers, crossword puzzles, an avid reader – both online and book forms, enjoyed brain-teaser type activities, and had a strong sense of curiosity about many things.
 She worked as a Postal Clerk at two different Post Offices during her career and could name every customer’s box number from both offices.
 She retired early at age 59 and looked forward to traveling with my dad and volunteering in the community.

 But as the disease progressed, she had difficulty typing simple e-mails, maneuvering the web, addressing mail, using her cell phone, calculator, television remote or retaining anything she’d read recently.
 She would repeat herself often, ask the same questions repeatedly, and had to write every appointment/commitment in her calendar, even if it was something happening later the same day.
-She feared getting involved in volunteer activities because she was aware that her concentration and ability to learn new tasks was limited.
-She did not want to be “found out” or worse, become a burden to anyone.
+She feared getting involved in volunteer activities because she was aware that her concentration and ability to learn new tasks were limited.
+She did not want to be “found out” or become a burden to anyone.
 This led her to become very withdrawn and limit most social activities.

-She lived in and around our town of less than 30,000 people for 40+ years and began having difficulty finding her way around town.
+She lived in and around our town of fewer than 30,000 people for 40+ years and began having difficulty finding her way around town.
 When inside a store, she basically wandered around and appeared somewhat dazed.
 After leaving a store with her once, she followed me to the driver’s side of my car when we were leaving.
 I had to remind her to go around to the other side of the car to get in.
 When simple things like this were pointed out to her, she would become quiet, sullen, reclusive and defensive/hurt.
 It was heart wrenching to witness, and frustrating because I didn’t know how to handle or respond to her actions and emotions without her getting upset.

 Her death came sooner than any of us could have predicted.
 It brought an immediate sense of peace and relief that we were reluctant to acknowledge or talk about.
 It was difficult to accept sympathy from people that didn’t know the long, hard struggle she made and the years of mourning already behind us.